 If you are interested in this topic, you can read on in the following article: Post-Testicular Factors of Male Infertility.

-In order for the sperm quality to be evaluated, a semen analysis is the diagnostic test of choice, which allows the specialist to determine the presence of the following alterations:
+In order to evaulate sperm quality, the diagnostic test of choice is a a semen analysis.
+A sperm analysis allows the specialist to determine the presence of the following alterations:

 - Oligospermia or oligozoospermia